StellarWitch7/moth-lang/README.md

 --no-advanced-ir-opt => Whether to skip IR optimization passes.
 -t, --output-type => The type of file to output.
 Options are "exe" and "lib".
 -o, --output => The name of the output file.
 Please forego the extension.
--V, --module-version => //TODO: write this entry
+-V, --module-version => The version of the compiled module.
 -i, --input => The files to compile.
 -m, --moth-libs => External Moth library files to include in the compiled program.
 -c, --c-libs => External C library files to include in the compiled program.